Neeharika-999/Marketing-Campaign-and-ROI-Tracking/README.md

 Monitor ROI by campaign type and audience every month or quarter.
 Use that data to update where we spend—and how we design campaigns.

+# Conclusion

+In today’s competitive landscape, tracking the ROI of marketing campaigns is not just helpful — it's essential.
+By understanding which campaigns drive actual results versus those that consume budget without returns, businesses can make smarter, data-backed decisions.
+In real-world scenarios, ROI tracking helps marketers identify top-performing channels, refine targeting strategies, and allocate budgets more efficiently.
+Ultimately, continuous monitoring and analysis of ROI ensures that every marketing dollar is spent with purpose, maximizing both impact and profitability over time.